nternetinspired/avenda/_posts/2019-3-3-Doodling.md

 ![7858E166-2365-4041-B5FF-9FD78B67688D.jpeg]({{site.baseurl}}/img/7858E166-2365-4041-B5FF-9FD78B67688D.jpeg)
 I like the idea of women in history having their freedom early, so musicians unrestrained appeals.
 ![9EBE47EF-0312-416D-BF04-3423F6B15A1A.jpeg]({{site.baseurl}}/img/9EBE47EF-0312-416D-BF04-3423F6B15A1A.jpeg)
 I did wander down the road of footbinding, as in Finally Our Feet Are Free, then quickly realised we have replaced Chinese torture with self imposed stiletto heels.
 Argh.
+Think my subjects could be sporting Doc Martens.
 ![ADDB743D-77A5-4D42-AC7D-E0544039F24A.jpeg]({{site.baseurl}}/img/ADDB743D-77A5-4D42-AC7D-E0544039F24A.jpeg)